 For your comfort: Bench seating in the outdoor classroom is limited.
 Open space around the benches is available if you would like to bring your own comfy camp chair.

-Parking: Please park on the right side of the driveway as approaching the observatory.
-Pull in parallel to the first parked vehicle you reach.
+Parking: Please park on the right (west) side of the driveway as approaching the observatory.